top of page

 Rules and Regulations

-1. The Elaine and Andrew Daniluk Florida Young Artists International Piano Competition is open to contestants ages 4-18 of all nationalities and countries.
+1. The Elaine and Andrew Daniluk Florida Young Artists International Piano Competition (Live/Virtual) is open to contestants of all nationalities and countries.
 Participants compete in categories based on their age and will be judged based solely on their recordings for the pre-screening and semifinal round, and live performance via zoom if selected as a finalist.

 4. All applicants must submit a video recording uploaded to YouTube.
 The video must contain the full repertoire.
 No editing is allowed but the pieces can be recorded in different takes.
 One or more youtube links can be submitted combining the required repertoire for each corresponding category.
 All works must be performed by memory.